khaledelhady44/CadQuery-Cookbook/README.md

 # CadQuery Examples

-This repository is for collecting **CadQuery scripts** to build a dataset for CadQuery code.
+This repository is for collecting **CadQuery scripts** to build a dataset for training an LLM for generating CadQuery code.

 We are making this open-source so anyone can contribute useful examples and help improve the dataset.